What Can I Do with a Master's Degree in Alternative Medicine?

 Alternative Medicine Practitioners

 A master's degree program in alternative medicine might prepare students who don't have extensive backgrounds to enter the field as practitioners.
-As they develop a solid understanding of the various aspects of holistic and conventional medicine, they might prepare for careers in one of the following areas:
+Many of these programs generally include an internship or other clinical experience component in addition to classroom instruction.
+As students develop a solid understanding of the various aspects of holistic and conventional medicine, they might choose to prepare for careers in one of the following specialties:

 - Feng Shui